Animal Law Enforcement Careers

 Fish and Game Warden

 Fish and game wardens are tasked with patrolling a designated area to enforce laws and hunting regulations related to the local wildlife population.
 Wardens are licensed to carry a firearm while performing their duties, and they have the authority to arrest those who violate the law.
 Most wardens work for the state or local government and go through academy training before going on patrol.
-The annual mean salary for fish and game wardens (employed by state governmental agencies) was $56,540 in the Bureau of Labor Statistics survey of 2010.
+The annual mean salary for fish and game wardens (employed by state governmental agencies) was $56,540 in a Bureau of Labor Statistics survey.

 Mounted Police Officer